Knowledge Center

 5 minutes, 4 graphs, 3 key takeaways!
 Discover a fresh focused quarterly review of markets, the economy and investments with expert Louis Lajoie from our CIO Office.

-That's it for today.
-Thank you for listening and we will talk again in June.
-Have a great spring everyone.
+That’s it for today.
+Thank you for listening.
+We’ll talk again in September.
+Have a great summer, everyone.

 A businessman, standing in a downtown area, smiling whilst looking at his phone.